Multi-Sattelites Using Global Network: From Hiyoshi to the World

 Since 2012, the CUTE Center has collaborated with KMD on empirical research aimed at the development of autonomous, decentralized universal digital signage platforms for public transportation networks.
 The project members developed a platform to distribute content based on probe information, location information, and other peripheral environment information in public buses on the Kent Ridge campus of NUS.
 The platform detects location information instantly and accurately, and uses that informa- tion to link positioning and environmental information.

-Cyber Living Lab and Superhuman Sports Lab (National Museum of Emerging Science and Innovation)
+Cyber Living Lab (National Museum of Emerging Science and Innovation)

-The research wing of the National Museum of Emerging Science and Innovation is home to two advanced projects; the Cyber Living Lab that applies virtual reality and robotics technologies to the creation of new media experiences for the living spaces of the future, and the Superhuman Sports Lab that creates new sports that leverage technology to enhance the human body’s abilities.
-Both are conducted in collaboration with visitors to the museum from companies and from the general public.
+The research wing of the National Museum of Emerging Science and Innovation is home to the advanced project; the Cyber Living Lab that applies virtual reality and robotics technologies to the creation of new media experiences for the living spaces of the future.
+It is conducted in collaboration with visitors to the museum from companies and from the general public.